-Running as a practice is something that is simple in its form, it's something that's accessible 15, something that is truly universal.
-Running can be an act of empowerment, just as the documentary Limitless - A Documentary on Women & Running 16 shows, for example, a movie that follows seven Indian women from different castes and classes, some of them who have never even run before, on their journey towards and with running and how it shapes not only them personally but their whole community and even beyond.
-Or, as runner, writer and DJ Knox Robinson, even claims: Getting out and lacing up your shoes going out there for a run just to dig deeper into yourself, there's nothing more radical and revolutionary than that.
-17 Whether revolutionary or not, one thing that it is for certain, is a practice that defines itself through a close relation to nature, even to the point of questioning its own contradictory role in the face of global climate crisis.
+What Jan Verwoert interprets as "a cipher for a communality that is not organized toward an ulterior end, a task or function it has to perform on demand"13 in the study works of Silke Otto-Knapp on the translation of patterns of social life into modern ballet, is even more true for running with the difference of it not being a cipher but rather an actual practice, a practice that is, to follow Verwoert again, "unconditional and existential rather than economical."14 just as the documentary Limitless - A Documentary on Women & Running16 shows, for example, a movie that follows seven Indian women from different castes and classes, some of them who have never even run before, on their journey toward and with running and how it shapes not only them personally but their whole community and even beyond.
+Or, as runner, writer and DJ Knox Robinson even claims, "Getting out and lacing up your shoes going out there for a run just to dig deeper into yourself, there's nothing more radical and revolutionary than that."17 Whether revolutionary or not, one thing that it is for certain is a practice that defines itself through a close relation to nature, even to the point of questioning its own contradictory role in the face of global climate crisis.